 Walter worked his way up the ladder to become a Foreman.
 He ran a staff of 8 crew members to maintained the grounds.
 It was his job to make sure the greens were manicured and in the best possible condition.
-He learned early on in his childhood to get his chores done, to always do your best and do a job the right way.
-He learned to become a perfectionist when it came to making the golf course looking it’s best for the membership.
-He takes pride in his work, he enjoys working outdoors, likes working with the equipment, his co-workers, and completely enjoys the natural beauty of a perfectly manicured golf course especially on a warm sunny day.
+He learned early on in his childhood to get his chores done, to always do his best, and to do a job the right way.
+He learned to become a perfectionist when it came to making the golf course look its best for the membership.
+He takes pride in his work, enjoys working outdoors, likes working with the equipment, his co-workers, and completely enjoys the natural beauty of a perfectly manicured golf course, especially on a warm sunny day.

-In fact, he shared a story about his mother, as a child he wanted to go out and play.
+In fact, he shared a story about his mother, as a child, he wanted to go out and play.
 He would stuff the dishes in the oven, “Mama would call me back inside the house to finish the job the right way, she said Walter, do things the right way the first time, then you can go out and play,” said Crawford.
-He learned not to cut corners, to finish what you started and do the job right the first time.
+He learned not to cut corners, to finish what he started, and do the job right the first time.

-Crawford who is now 89 years young, weather permitting, still gets up between 3:30-4:00 a.m. daily, arrives to work at the golf course by 5:00 a.m. to check-out his tractor, climb up to the seat, start the engine and drive out to the course to maintain the greens, cut the ruff and keep the grounds looking beautiful.
-“It’s about the presentation, the beauty of working with nature and knowing you have done the best job possible, it gives me a great sense of satisfaction,” said Walter.
+Crawford who is now 89 years young, weather permitting, still gets up between 3:30-4:00 a.m. daily, arrives to work at the golf course by 5:00 a.m. to check out his tractor, climb up to the seat, start the engine and drive out to the course to maintain the greens, cut the rough and keep the grounds looking beautiful.
+“It’s about the presentation, the beauty of working with nature, and knowing you have done the best job possible, it gives me a great sense of satisfaction,” said Walter.

-In 1986, the course went through its first major renovation and Crawford played a major role during the project from providing insight about the landscape, the greens, and maintaining the 90 acres of its beautiful natural environment.
+In 1986, the course went through its first major renovation and Crawford played a major role during the project by providing insight into the landscape, greens, and maintaining the 90 acres of its beautiful natural environment.